-Her name is Olivia, and she is a member of the Storm Tribe corporation in EVE.
+Her name was Olivia, and she was a member of the Storm Tribe corporation in EVE.
 As the story goes, Olivia had been approached by members of a rival alliance known as 'Manifesto.' and harassed about recent posts made to EVE's Broadcast 4 Reps group.
 Broadcast 4 Reps (B4R) is player-driven support group in EVE with the purpose of helping those struggling with mental illnesses regardless of who they might be in-game.

 A troubling tale

 On October 4th, 2016, a Facebook user claiming to be a personal friend of Olivia's posted to an unofficial EVE Online Facebook page, detailing how the harassment Olivia suffered from reaching out on B4R drove her to attempt suicide.
 At the time of that post, she had been in the hospital for a number of days.
 "She needed fucking help," he wrote.
 "And the shittiest fuckers in EVE decided to give her the opposite."
 That story was later verified (opens in new tab) by another woman on Facebook claiming to be Olivia's sister.

 As news of Olivia began to spread throughout the community, players were horrified.

 "As someone who's lost friends both in EVE and in real life due to suicide fuck whoever would encourage someone to take their own life," wrote one player.